authlib/joserfc/docs/guide/jws.rst

     joserfc.errors.UnsupportedAlgorithmError: unsupported_algorithm: Algorithm of "HS384" is not recommended

-``joserfc`` does support ``HS384``, but this algorithm is not recommended by specifications, developers MUST explict specify the supported algorithms either by the ``algorithms`` parameter, or ``registry`` parameter.
+``joserfc`` does support ``HS384``, but this algorithm is not recommended by specifications, developers MUST explicitly specify the supported algorithms either by the ``algorithms`` parameter, or ``registry`` parameter.

 .. code-block:: python